 Finance Minister Arun Jaitley announced the Union Budget 2017-18 on 1st February 2017.
 This was the third budget of the Narendra Modi’s government.
 Here is the list of some schemes announced in the Union Budget 2017.

-1. Special schemes for job creation for youth in shoe and leather industries.
+1. Special schemes for job creation for youth in shoe and leather industries and other government jobs.

 2. Referral bonus scheme for individuals to increase the digital transactions.

 3. Cashback scheme for merchants for using digital transactions.

 5. Trade Infrastructure Export Scheme.

 6. IT exemption for startup.

 7. Mahila Shakti Kendra’s will be going to establish at various towns and village with the cost of Rs.500 crore.